VitoVan/calm/README.md

 ### `calm publish-web`

 This command will generate a  **web** directory containing all the necessary materials for you to serve it on the internet.
-The common usage could be like:
+The common usage could be like this:

 ```bash
 cd my-cool-app